larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 48:45
 between the nerve cells that will allow what we were trying to learn to go from being deliberate and hard and stressful and a strain
 48:55
-to easy and reflexive.
+to easy and reflexive**.
 This also points to how different people, 49:01 including many modern clinicians, are thinking about how to prevent bad circumstances, traumas, 49:06